 West Valley City is a larger medium-sized city located in the state of Utah.
 With a population of 136,208 people and 24 constituent neighborhoods, West Valley City is the second largest community in Utah.

-The per capita income in West Valley City in 2010 was $18,179, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,716 for a family of four.
+The per capita income in West Valley City in 2010 was $17,823, which is low income relative to Utah and the nation.
+This equates to an annual income of $71,292 for a family of four.
 However, West Valley City contains both very wealthy and poor people as well.

-West Valley City is a very ethnically-diverse city.
+West Valley City is an extremely ethnically-diverse city.
 The people who call West Valley City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Valley City residents report their race to be White, followed by Asian.
 West Valley City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.02% of the city’s residents.
+People of Hispanic or Latino origin account for 38.08% of the city’s residents.
 Important ancestries of people in West Valley City include German, Irish, Danish, and Scottish.

 The most common language spoken in West Valley City is English.
 Other important languages spoken here include Spanish and Vietnamese.